Become a teacher with Leigh Academies Trust

 All training courses that we offer lead to QTS (Qualified Teacher Status) and all come with a top-up option for PGCE and 60 Masters credits accredited by Brighton University.
 We can help you decide which is the best option for you.

 QTS (Qualified Teacher Status) means that you have met the statutory requirements (The Teachers’ Standards 2012) for teaching in the UK.
 You need QTS to be able to teach in maintained schools in the UK.
 A PGCE (Post Graduate Certificate of Education) is an additional academic qualification which includes QTS.
 Some PGCE courses count as part of a Masters in Education course.

 QTS (Qualified Teacher Status) means that you have met the statutory requirements (The Teachers’ Standards 2012) for teaching in the UK.
 You need QTS to be able to teach in maintained schools in the UK.

 A PGCE (Post Graduate Certificate of Education) is an additional academic qualification which includes QTS.
 Some PGCE courses count as part of a Masters in Education course.

 Your journey starts here!

-If you’ve read the information and are still keen to become a Teacher, start your journey by following our simple 6 step plan.
+If you’ve read the information and are still keen to become a teacher, start your journey by following our simple six-step plan.